Relative Date-Time

 Compound Date Delta Expressions

-Multiple date delta terms can be combined to demark the appropriate date as long as they have explicit operators separating them:
+Multiple date delta terms can be combined to demark the appropriate date as long as explicit operators separate them.

 service_date:[-w+d TO TODAY<w]